Kiritsu/uploadr/README.md

 > `GET /api/upload/uploads` - Gets details of every upload created by the current authenticated user.

+> `POST /api/shorten/` - Creates a shortened url.
+Requires `ShortenModel` form.

+> `DELETE /api/shorten/{string|guid:shortenedId}` - Removes a shortened url by its name or guid.

+> `GET /api/shorten/{string|guid:shortenedId}/details` - Gets a shortened url's details by its name or guid.

+> `GET /api/shorten/shortens` - Gets details of every  shortened url created by the current authenticated user.

 ## Authenticated requests (Admin)
 > `PATCH /api/account/{userId}/block` - Blocks a user by its id.